JacquesYL/Financial-Computing-Crash-Course/README.md

 # Financial_Computing_Crash_Course

-A crash course for financial computing using MATLAB and R. Designed for first or second semester of financial engineering students.
+A crash course for financial computing using MATLAB.
+Designed for first or second semester of financial engineering students.
+The course will emphasize basic financial computation techniques, whereby students get a taste of how to coding in MATLAB and learn standard methodologies for two classcial quantative finance problems: portfolio optimizaiton and option pricing.